rgomez-AI/3DChromTrans/README.md

 Acquired images should be chromatic corrected before going to workflow execution.

-This can be done by installing and executing `Chromagnon` software [instructions](https://github.com/macronucleus/Chromagnon/releases)
+This can be done by installing and executing `Chromagnon` software [instructions](https://github.com/macronucleus/Chromagnon/releases) on their website

  and set the output as delta vision file format (.dv)